liatrio/autogov-workflows/README.md

 ## When to Use

-- This workflow is intended for building images and attaching and/or the following:
+- This workflow is intended for building images and/or attaching the following:
   - blob
   - sbom